Configuration

 stac_catalog_s3_root |

-No | S3 root for the dataset-level STAC Catalog/Item.
+Yes | S3 root where the STAC Catalog and Item are published.
+Publishing fails if this field is absent.
 See STAC Catalog on S3. |

 STAC Catalog on S3